projectcalico/calico/README.md

 Running the bundle requires

 - libc version >=2.12
 - Linux kernel >=2.6.32 (note: to support containers running on the host, kernel >=3.10 is required)
 - `iptables`, `ipset` and `conntrack` (typically from the `conntrack-tools` package) to be available.

 **Note:** the bundle itself doesn't require Docker.

 To use the bundle,

 - install the pre-requisites above
 - unpack `calico-felix.tgz` on your target host (`/opt/calico-felix` would be a good place) and create a start-up script (for example, a systemd unit file or an upstart script) that runs the `calico-felix` binary found in the unpacked directory.
-Your start-up script should be set to restart Felix on exit because Felix simetimes needs to restart to pick up configuration changes.
+Your start-up script should be set to restart Felix on exit because Felix sometimes needs to restart to pick up configuration changes.